-Individual node-to-node links
+Individual links between resources

-Clicking on one of these links bring up the usual entity dashboard slideout displaying any attributes about the link:
+Clicking on one of these links bring up the usual entity dashboard slideout, displaying any attributes about the link:

-Aggregated links are represented as thick dashed lines:
+Aggregated links are represented as thick dashed lines.

 These represent multiple links (or the possibility of multiple links), for example if there are resources within a group connected to resources outside of that group, then Hyperglance will draw an aggregated link out from the group.